Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! πŸŽ‰

 How often should I review my reading notes?

-For optimal retention, use spaced repetition: review notes after 3 days, 1 week, 1 month, and 3 months.
-A weekly 15-minute review ritual is the minimum for turning reading into long-term knowledge.
-Research shows this approach increases retention by up to 80% compared to single-exposure reading.
+For optimal retention, follow a spaced schedule: review notes after 3 days, 1 week, 1 month, and 3 months.
+According to a Cepeda et al. meta-analysis of 184 spacing studies, distributed practice outperforms massed review by 10-30%.
+A weekly 15-minute review ritual is the minimum to convert reading into long-term knowledge.